TobiasFranek/webuntis/docs/AdvancedUsage/AddingAnCustomType.md

 By adding an custom type you can influence how the model handles certain values.

-First you have to create an type class that implements TypeInterface, like this:
+First you have to create an type class that implements the TypeInterface, like this:

 ```php
 class YourType implements TypeInterface {